Calopogon tuberosus (L.) Britton, Sterns & Poggenb.

 Origin - Native to U.S.

-Other info. - This amazing orchid can only be found in a few eastern Ozark counties.
-The plant is fen obligate which greatly restricts its range in Missouri.
+Other info. - This amazing orchid has been reported from only four counties in Missouri, all in the southern half of the state.
+It occurs predominantly in eastern coastal states but with at least scattered locations in all states in the eastern half of the U.S. The plant is fen obligate which greatly restricts its range in Missouri.
 Another species, C. oklahomensis D.H.
-Goldman, is found in mesic prairies habitats.
+Goldman, is found in mesic prairie habitats.
 This latter species is found in a handful of western counties in Missouri.